sautee/sautee.github.io/_posts/2020-05-05-fitbitspotify.md

 date: 2020-05-01
 ---

 Marty Cagan [recently wrote](https://svpg.com/spotify-vs-fitbit/) an article on Fitbit, Spotify and empowered product teams.
+I strongly recommend reading it.

-The main takeaways from the article
+A primary takeaway from the article.

 ### Output vs Outcome
 Spotify built a company worth more than $25B while competing (and winning) against heavyweights like Apple and Amazon.